Matts52/dbt-set-similarity/README.md

 **Args:**

-- `column_one` (required): Name of the first field or relevant SQL transormation to use
+- `column_one` (required): Name of the first field or relevant SQL transformation to use holding the array/set
-- `column_two` (required): Name of the second field or relevant SQL transormation to use
+- `column_two` (required): Name of the second field or relevant SQL transformation to use holding the array/set

 **Usage:**